San Carlos (canton)

 San Carlos is a canton in the Alajuela province of Costa Rica, with an estimated population of 198,742 as of 2022.
 It ranks as the fourth-most populous canton in the country and is the 1st largest by area.
-It borders Nicaragua to the north, San Ramón, Zarcero and Sarchí the south, Río Cuarto and Sarapiquí to the east, and Los Chiles, Guatuso, Tilarán and San Ramón to the west.
+It borders Nicaragua to the north, San Ramón, Zarcero and Sarchí the south, Río Cuarto and Sarapiquí to the east, and Los Chiles, Guatuso, Tilarán, and San Ramón to the west.

+Due to its shared northern boundary, the canton has occasionally been the site of geopolitical incidents, including a fatal 2019 border incursion involving the Nicaraguan military in the district of Pocosol.
 The capital city of the canton is Ciudad Quesada.

-The canton is known for its extensive plains, high levels of rainfall, and fertile soils, which make it one of Costa Rica’s most productive economic regions.
+The canton is known for its extensive plains, high levels of rainfall, and fertile soils, which make it one of Costa Rica's most productive economic regions.
+While the heavy rainfall supports the agricultural sector, it also makes the region highly susceptible to severe flooding and infrastructure damage, frequently requiring intervention and assessment by the National Emergency Commission (CNE).
 Its economy is driven by a wide range of agricultural activities, including cattle ranching, beef and dairy production, and the cultivation of crops such as sugarcane, pineapple, citrus fruits, tubers, and basic grains.

 A notable feature of the canton is the Arenal Volcano, located in the district of La Fortuna.
 This active stratovolcano, which rises to 1,670 metres (5,479 ft) above sea level, is distinguished by its nearly symmetrical cone shape and its prominence over the surrounding flat terrain.
 The volcano and its surrounding area constitute one of the four most visited tourist destinations in Costa Rica by both domestic and international travelers.
 At the base of the volcano lies Lake Arenal, an artificial reservoir shared between San Carlos and Tilarán.
 It serves as the primary source of hydroelectricity in Costa Rica.

 History

+Long before the establishment of modern municipalities, the region was inhabited by complex pre-Columbian indigenous societies, with significant archaeological evidence of these early settlements discovered in areas such as Venecia de San Carlos and Curtis.
 During the first administration of Emanuel Vega Pérez, on 26 September 1911, Law No. 17 granted the title of town to La Unión, changing its name to Quesada, the capital of the canton created at that time, San Carlos.
 Later, on 8 July 1953, during the government of Otilio Ulate Blanco, the town was granted city status.